Iraq protesters free hostages at West Qurna water treatment plant

-BASRA, Iraq, Sept 7 (Reuters) - Protesters peacefully left a water treatment facility linked to Iraq’s West Qurna 2 oilfield, managed by Russia’s Lukoil, and released two Iraqi employees they had held hostage, a Lukoil source and a source with Basra’s police said.
+BASRA, Iraq (Reuters) - Protesters peacefully left a water treatment facility linked to Iraq’s West Qurna 2 oilfield, managed by Russia’s Lukoil, and released two Iraqi employees they had held hostage, a Lukoil source and a source with Basra’s police said.

 Protesters held the facility for about an hour.
 Production was not disrupted, a manager at the oilfield said.